smangul1/rop/README.md

 5. Identify reads from recomobinations of B and T cell receptors i.e. V(D)J recombinations
 6. Profile  taxonomic composition of microbial communities using the microbial reads mapped onto the  microbial genomes and marker genes

+ROP prococol consist of two steps to characterize mapped reads:
+1. We developed gProfile.
+This tools categorize human reads into genomic categories (CDS, UTR, intons, etc).
+2. We developed rProfile, a tool to profile repetitive elements (e.g. SINEs, LINEs, LTRs)

 If you use this software, please cite :

 ##Pre-requisites